Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Conclusions and Future Work

-We presented a novel contrastive learning approach that uses movie-level similarity to learn a general-purpose scene-level representation.
-Our approach adopts recent developments in vision transformer, where by incorporating the interpolation of pre-trained position-embedding, we were able to train a scene-encoder that can take variable-length multi-shot inputs.
-We empirically validated that our approach works effectively with different types of movie-level similarities including genre, synopsis and more-like-this information.
-Qualitative and quantitative results on diverse tasks from multiple benchmark datasets highlight the strengths of our approach.
-We also presented a new application of our scene-representation for video moderation focused on three age-appropriate activities, where our approach outperformed state-of-the-art action recognition features.
-Going forward, we plan to further improve the computational efficiency of our approach to help it scale even more.
-We will also explore other types of commonly available movie-level information to find a representation that is effective on additional tasks including action recognition and image classification. { }
+We presented a novel contrastive learning approach that uses movie metadata to learn a general-purpose scene-level representation.
+Our approach adopts recent developments in vision transformer, where by incorporating the interpolation of positional embedding, we were able to train a scene encoder that can take variable-length multi-shot inputs.
+We empirically demonstrated the effectiveness of our approach using different types of movie metadata including co-watch, genre, synopsis.
+Results on a variety of tasks from multiple benchmark datasets highlight the strengths of our approach.
+We also presented a new application of our scene representation for video moderation focused on three age-appropriate activities, where our approach outperformed state-of-the-art action recognition features.

+Going forward, we will further improve the efficiency of our approach to help it scale even more.
+We will also explore other types of movie metadata to find a representation effective for additional downstream tasks.
+Furthermore, there are additional long-form content (\textit{e.g}, music, news articles, books) where acquiring fine-grained labels is costly.
+We will apply our approach on these long-form content to enable downstream tasks from multiple domains.